jgrelet/Iliade-CO2-O2/README.md

 * tsg data file with .tsgqc format
 * o2 data file with .oxy format

-The program will run two different phases:
+There is two parts in the program:

-* CO2 and TSG interpolation in TSG_CO2 folder
+* CO2 and TSG interpolation, in TSG_CO2 folder
-* CO2/TSG and O2 interpolation in O2_CO2 folder
+* CO2/TSG and O2 interpolation, in O2_CO2 folder

 There one function that rule them all : main which is at the root of the project So if you want to run both interpolation at once, you can run the following command: